At the end of the day, football refreshes the parts referendums cannot reach.

 But by the time Dougan appeared on Question Time, he had become a UKIP activist and appeared in that capacity in Sheffield on 14 June 2006, making little impression other than paying heartfelt tribute to his friend George Best, who had died the previous year.
 Still, Dougan was up against a panel which at the time would have seemed unremarkable but today seems stellar: Theresa May (then Shadow Leader of the House, now whatever she is by the time you read this), Shami Chakrabati (then independent, subsequently to lead a Labour inquiry into anti-semitism), Lord Falconer (then Lord Chancellor, subsequently to lead a Labour inquiry into anti-semitism) and Mark Oaten (then already the former Liberal Democrat spokesman on home affairs and abortive leadership candidate, now pro-fur trade campaigner).

-No longer.
-This has not been confined to Britain – witness the likes of 1995 world footballer of the year George Weah, now president of Liberia, and Viktor Orbán, ex-pro turned Hungary supremo, even if the UK seems still to be a little way away from a top footballer rising in the ranks to match the political career of ex-referee Denis Howell, the first minister for sport (among other roles) in the 1970s.
+The trend has not been confined to Britain.
+Witness the likes of 1995 world footballer of the year George Weah, now president of Liberia, and Viktor Orbán, ex-pro turned Hungary supremo.
+If anything, England’s footballers have disappointed at the ballot box even more than they have dashed hopes on the pitch.
+The UK seems still to be a little way away from a top footballer rising in the ranks to match the political career of ex-referee Denis Howell, the first minister for sport (among other roles) in the 1970s.

 But while it may not turn out to be the biggest effect of Brexit on this nation, there seems little doubt that in the near future those of us whose job occasionally requires them to solicit the opinions of soccer stars will have to add: ‘What did you make of proposals for Welsh local government reform?’ to our stock post-game quote-soliciting playlist.
 At the end of the day.